TheKikGen/MPC-LiveXplore-bootstrap/README.md

    Copy paste a script module example (for example the mod_telnetd) to create your own.
    Your module must be then added to the $DOER variable in the tkgl_bootstrap script.

+        # submodules launcher : add to the doer , separated by space
+        # install      : setup some directories and permissions on the filesystem
+        # arp_overlay  : create an overlay of Arp Patterns on the sdcard (if ext4)
+        # telnetd      : launch a telnetd server (root access)
+        # etcovr_clean : clean passwords files and ssh config on the /etc overlay

+        TKGL_DOER="install etcovr_clean arp_overlay telnetd"

    Have a look to the tkgl_mod_kgl_mod_arp_overlay.sh : it creates an overlay on the Arp Patterns/Progression directory to allow you to load your own patterns from the sdcard (check "Arp Patterns" and "Progressions" links at the root directory that will be created after a first boot).